Menu

 To churn the milk ocean Mandara mountain and Vasukhi (the king of Serpents) was used as churning rod and rope.
 After that, for years they churned the ocean but at first, poison came out.
 Finally, the nectar of immortality known as “Amrit” was brought out by Dhanwantari in a pot.

-Then demigods thought that if this Amrit is taken by demons means evil spirits will be immortal.
+Then the demigods thought that if this Amrit is taken by demons means evil spirits will be immortal.
 So, they decided to not to share the Amrit with demons.
 The demons got the point that the agreement was broken.
 And they started fighting with the demigods.
-Then the celestial vehicle of Lord Vishnu “Garuda” had flown away with the nectar pot.
-At that time drops of the nectar was fallen in four places.
-And these four places are prayag, Haridwar, Ujjain, and Nashik.
+Then the celestial vehicle of Lord Vishnu, “Garuda,” had flown away with the nectar pot.
+At that time, drops of the nectar fell in four places.
+And these four places are Prayag, Haridwar, Ujjain, and Nashik.
 That’s why at these four places Kumbh Mela will be held.

 As the nectar of immortality was brought in a pot that’s why this fair is named as “Kumbh Mela”.
 Kumbh Means pot or pitcher and Mela means fair.
 This is the story behind the Kumbh Mela.